- Need a quick abrasive sanding tool?

 Finally, check out the WEN 6321 for an affordable belt sander that delivers impressive performance.
 Equipped with a surprisingly powerful 7-amp motor, it measures up to belt sanders costing many times as much.

-If you are doing light sanding and want a consistent finish you should also have an orbital sander, find out what I mean here.
+If you are doing light sanding and want a consistent finish you should get an orbital sander, find out what I mean here.

 - A powerful motor that sands at 1,640 feet per minute.

-- With 11-amp motor, you can constantly have the control over the belt speed even under load.
+- With a powerful 11-amp motor, you can constantly have control over the belt speed even under load.

 #1 Belt sander choice